oVirt/ovirt-site/source/api/detailedhostnetworkingapi.html.md

 *   **GetNetworkAttachmentsByHostIdQuery** - returns all network attachments which are configured on top of a given host
 *   **SetupNetworksCommand** - performs multiple network attachments changes on a host at once
     \* The old **SetupNetworksCommand** will be renamed to **SetupNicsCommand**
-    -   Network attachment configured on a newly created bond:
-        -   The bond entity should be saved be persisted prior to sending the request, so its ID can be maintained for the network attachment entity.

 #### Updated commands